Looman–Menchoff theorem

 In the mathematical field of complex analysis, the Looman–Menchoff theorem states that a continuous complex-valued function defined in an open set of the complex plane is holomorphic if and only if it satisfies the Cauchy–Riemann equations.
 It is thus a generalization of a theorem by Édouard Goursat, which instead of assuming the continuity of f, assumes its Fréchet differentiability when regarded as a function from a subset of R2 to R2.
+This theorem bears the name of Dutch mathematician Herman Looman and Soviet mathematician Dmitrii Menshov.

+Statement

 A complete statement of the theorem is as follows: